Day of the dead

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-Smiling skeletons, colorful skulls and festive picnics in the cemetery.
-A small summary what you can experience at the beginning of November in Mexico, when the Mexicans celebrate the 'Día de los Muertos' meaning the "Day of the Dead".
-On that day Mexicans celebrate that the dead return to the earth to visit their relatives.
-All of Mexico is turned into one big party with parades, banquet meals and people dressed as skeletons to honor the dead.
-The Mexican national holiday has even gained a place on the UNESCO list.
+Smiling skeletons, colorful skulls, and festive picnics in the cemetery – a small summary of what you can experience at the beginning of November in Mexico when the Mexicans celebrate 'Día de los Muertos,' meaning the "Day of the Dead."
+On this day, Mexicans celebrate the return of the dead to the earth to visit their relatives.
+All of Mexico turns into one big party with parades, banquet meals, and people dressed as skeletons to honor the dead.
+This Mexican national holiday has even gained a place on the UNESCO list.

 The locals believe that the souls of their loved ones will return to Earth on November 1 and 2 and of course this is celebrated extensively.
 There are colorful parades and parties in almost all villages and towns and everywhere you see decorated skeletons and skulls.
 Also the cemeteries get a big pile of cheerfulness over them.
 Graves are festively decorated with flowers and candles and where food and drink play a major role.